LoginRadius/python-sdk/README.md

-<h6 id="GetPrivacyPolicyHistoryByUid-get-"> Get Privacy Policy History By Uid (GET)</h6>
+<h6 id="GetPrivacyPolicyHistoryByUid-get-"> Get Privacy Policy History By UID (GET)</h6>
- This API is used to retrieve all of the accepted Policies by the user, associated with their UID.
+ This API is used to retrieve all the accepted Policies by the user associated with their UID.
 [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/account/privacy-policy-history-by-uid/)

  ```